Ring Chime vs. Ring Chime Pro (Is It Worth It?)

 |Portable||Device sold separately|

-Now you may have had your ring chime for some time and think you’re ready for an upgrade.
+Now, you may have had your Ring Chime for some time and think you’re ready for an upgrade to the Ring Chime Pro.
 Maybe you are a techie and want to have the latest in home security.
 Here we will devolve further into its features.
 The advancements include:

 - Night light